 The Rabbis recognize the need for Center programs in addition to the activities carried on by the Synagogue.
-Quoting the late Dr. Joshua Loth Liebman, "The Jewish Center is an instrument for the attainment of physical, recreational, and educational healthymindedness as American Jews."
-Dr. David de Sola Pool said, "We OFFICERS 1941: Vice-Presidents, Leo Golodetz, Morris Cox, Mrs. need the Jewish Community Center as a supplement to the Edward J. Berman; Treasurer, Samuel J. Cohen; Clerk, Maurice Synagogue, augmenting the work of the Synagogue;" and Rabbi Davis.
+Quoting the late Dr. Joshua Loth Liebman, "The Jewish Center is an instrument for the attainment of physical, recreational, and educational healthy-Synagogue, augmenting the work of the Synagogue;" and Rabbi Davis.